metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/gatekeeper.md

 In most cases, this token will be obtained after completing a Captcha challenge but any Gatekeeper Network may be used.

-There isn’t much to set up on the Candy Machine side but, depending on the selected Gatekeeper Network, you may need to ask the minting wallet to perform so pre-validation checks to grant them the required Gateway Token.
+There isn’t much to set up on the Core Candy Machine side but, depending on the selected Gatekeeper Network, you may need to ask the minting wallet to perform so pre-validation checks to grant them the required Gateway Token.

 Here are some additional recommended materials you may find helpful when setting up a Gatekeep Network.